vipulnaik/diet-exercise-health/profile-information/health-profile.md

     amount of baking soda toothpaste, to reduce staining of the back teeth.

+  * I swirl water in the mouth for about 30 seconds and swallow it about 10 to 20 minutes after each meal.
+This is a quick way of clearing large particles from the mouth, and serves as a stopgap until I can do a full floss and rinse for a thorougher cleaning.

   * I floss and rinse (with saltwater) about 15 to 75 minutes (aspirationally about 30 to 45 minutes) after the completion of each meal, so I floss twice a day and rinse twice a day.
 I use an